-Тор SA Objective Topics (See SA Framework) Supporting Information Residual Score Timing Uncertainty 8 Biodiversity • Key reason: Site can affect priority or protected species, as it is agricultural (e.g. breeding birds).
+Тор SA Objective Topics (See SA Framework) Supporting Information Residual Score Timing Uncertainty 8 Biodiversity Key reason: Site can affect priority or protected species, as it is agricultural (e.g. breeding birds).
 Site may reduce habitat connectivity, such as by increasing distances between habitats or agricultural areas in any direction (north-south, east-west, etc.).
 Site is a large greenfield site (>0.4 ha).
 The extent of green infrastructure proposed is unknown at this stage - a limited amount assumed on a large greenfield site (>0.4 ha).
-0 S- MT Н Other info: Site is not in close proximity to a designated nature conservation site.
+0 S- MT Н , Other info: Site is not in close proximity to a designated nature conservation site.
 IVI I Mitigation: Incorporate green infrastructure into development design.
 As this is a large greenfield site, a significant amount will be needed to offset potential adverse effects, which should be determined through site-level assessment.
-Key reason: Potential to have a moderate effect on townscape character or views.
+9 Landscape / Townscape Key reason: Potential to have a moderate effect on townscape character or views.
 The extent of green infrastructure proposed is unknown at this stage - a limited amount assumed on a large greenfield site (>0.4 ha).
 Site would result in the loss of a greenfield site or other local landscape feature.
 Potential to have a moderate effect on landscape character or views.
-9 Landscape / Other info: The broad proposed design or appearance is unknown at this stage.
-0 S- Н Townscape Mitigation: Incorporate green infrastructure into development design.
+9 Other info: The broad proposed design or appearance is unknown at this stage.
+0 S- LT Н wiiscape Mitigation: Incorporate green infrastructure into development design.
 As this is a large greenfield site, a significant amount will be needed to offset potential adverse effects, which should be determined through site-level assessment.
 The layout, including building size, orientation and road layout, should be designed with consideration to the landscape/ townscape.
-LT 10 Heritage 0 Key reason: Site is unlikely to have a significant impact on the historic environment.
+L1 10 Heritage 0 Key reason: Site is unlikely to have a significant impact on the historic environment.
 0 S- LT Н Key reason: There are water bodies within the site.
 Site is in an area of high surface water flood risk.
 44 Mata Other info: Site is not within a groundwater Source Protection Zone.
 Site is within EA Flood Zone 1 - low risk.
-Site is in an area of medium surface water flood risk. • 9- 11 water Water Although site lies within FZ1, it exceeds the 1ha threshold set out NPPF and therefore requires a mandatory FRA.
-Incorporate greet infrastructure and sustainable drainage.
-Ensure site drainage is designed to account for the flow of domes Ensure site drainage is designed to account for the flow of domestic pollutants away from the water body and to an appropriate water treatment 0 S- MT L Key reason: Site located adjacent to sustainable transport opportunities.
+Site is in an area of medium surface water flood risk.
+S- 11 water Water 0 S- MT L Key reason: Site located adjacent to sustainable transport opportunities.
 Other info: Site located within 1 km of sustainable transport opportunities.
 The potential for energy efficiency or renewable energy sources is unknown at this stage.
 12 Climate Change ++ Mitigation: Incorporate green infrastructure into development design.
 As this is a large greenfield site, a significant amount will be needed to offset potential adverse effects, which should be determined through site-level assessment.
 Pursue the lowest achievable carbon footprint for the site and encouraging the exporting of renewable energy to the Grid, and linking into or combining with other developments to implement communal or district energy schemes (cooling, heating and/or power). + S- LT L

-Тор SA Objective Topics (See SA Framework) Score Supporting Information Timing Uncertainty Air Quality - Key reason: Site has potential to moderately increase emissions to air 13 Mitigation: Encourage the use of sustainable transport and increase sustainable transport provisions/ opportunities in the local area and to key services/ amenities.
-0 N/A М Waste and resources Key reason: Site is a large greenfield site (>0.4 ha).
+Тор SA Objective Topics (See SA Framework) Score Supporting Information Residual Score Timing Uncertainty ality - Key reason: Site has potential to moderately increase emissions to air N/A 13 Air Quality Mitigation: Encourage the use of sustainable transport and increase sustainable transport provisions/ opportunities in the local area and to key services/ amenities.
+0 М Key reason: Site is a large greenfield site (>0.4 ha).
 Site increases demand and use of raw materials.
-14 - Mitigation: Promote the use of recycled/ reused materials in order to decrease the demand on raw materials during construction and provide on-site waste separation facilities wherever possible.
+14 14 Waste and resources - Mitigation: Promote the use of recycled/ reused materials in order to decrease the demand on raw materials during construction and provide on-site waste separation facilities wherever possible.
 0 S- LT L